 Find jobs in utilization review, case management and quality at www.psninc.net/jobs

 Terri Kapetanovic has more than 30 years of experience in healthcare quality, utilization review and case management.
-Prior to starting PSN, she worked as a consultant for American Accreditation Healthcare Commission/URAC in Washington, DC, as one of the Commission's first Utilization Review program accreditation reviewers.
+Terri has worked as a consultant for American Accreditation Healthcare Commission/URAC in Washington, DC, as one of the Commission’s first Utilization Review program accreditation reviewers.

 Professional Services Network, Inc. (PSN) works with clients nationwide in the search and recruitment of experienced healthcare professionals in managed care and clinical roles for temporary assignments and direct hire opportunities.
 Additionally, PSN’s consultants work with organizations and providers seeking accreditation or re-accreditation with URAC or NCQA.
 For additional information regarding our services contact us at 301-460-4089 or email us at [email protected].